mbeddr/mps-platform-docs/src/doc/docs/mps_internal/deps_and_classpath/index.md

 # Dependencies and Classpath in MPS

-This page describes the meaning and effect of different types of dependencies within MPS, including the effects on the applicable Java classpath.
+This page describes the meaning and effect of different types of dependencies within MPS, including the impact on the applicable Java classpath.
 It describes both the expected state and all bugs deviating from the expectations.

 ## Overview

 The module pool has all content known to MPS.
 The modules pool is filled from *modules* in the current *project* and all *non-project sources*.
-MPS in general cares about dependencies between modules.
-The dependencies on *models* only constrain further the dependencies of the modules.
+MPS, in general, cares about dependencies between modules.
+The dependencies on *models* only further constrain the dependencies of the modules.
-Two main types of *relations* exist: *dependencies* are needed for any reference to something in another module. *Used Languages* are needed to use something defined in a language.
+Two main types of *relations* exist: You need *dependencies* for any reference to something in another module.
+You need *Used Languages* to use something defined in a language.
 We refer to relations if we address both types.
 Other types of dependencies on modules include: *Java stubs* (in combination with *Java libraries*), *Java source stubs* (in combination with *Java source paths*), *runtime solutions* and *accessory models* (only available for languages), and *languages engaged on generation*.
 *Build models* abstract Ant files to build and package modules and *IDEA plugins*.
-They contain a copy of the relations defined in the modules, and dependencies to other build models and IDEA plugins.
+They contain a copy of the relations defined in the modules and dependencies to other build models and IDEA plugins.

 ## MPS Plugins

-MPS Plugins are automatically loaded according to the solution Kind set in Java module settings.
+MPS Plugins are automatically loaded according to the solution kind set in Java module settings.
 MPS Plugins need to be contained in MPS plugin models.

 #### StandalonePluginDescriptor

-We need to add a *StandalonePluginDescriptor* (defined in Language ^^jetbrains.mps.lang.plugin.standalone^^) as a root node if an MPS plugin model uses any concept from the language ^^jetbrains.mps.lang.plugin^^.
+We need to add a *StandalonePluginDescriptor* (defined in the language ^^jetbrains.mps.lang.plugin.standalone^^) as a root node if an MPS plugin model uses any concept from the language ^^jetbrains.mps.lang.plugin^^.
 Other concepts from the language ^^jetbrains.mps.lang.plugin.standalone^^ don't need a *StandalonePluginDescriptor*.

 ## Plugin Disambiguation